 Hispanic and Latino Affairs

-The Division of Diversity, Equity and Inclusion is committed to the full participation of ISU community members who hold diverse identities in support of ISU’s efforts to develop and sustain a more comprehensively inclusive environment aligned with the university’s strategic plan.
+The Office of Diversity, Equity and Inclusion is committed to the full participation of ISU community members who hold diverse identities in support of ISU’s efforts to develop and sustain a more comprehensively inclusive environment aligned with the university’s strategic plan.

-Hispanic and Latino Affairs (HLA) within the Office of Diversity and Inclusion exists to address matters that are important to the Hispanic and Latino community and is the touchpoint for community members who would like to engage in work around topics that impact Iowa State students, faculty, staff, administrators, and alumni who identify as Hispanic or Latino.
+Hispanic and Latino Affairs (HLA) exists to address matters that are important to the Hispanic and Latino community and is the touchpoint for community members who would like to engage in work around topics that impact Iowa State students, faculty, staff, administrators, and alumni who identify as Hispanic or Latino.

 HLA collaborates with a network of campus and community partners who work to provide support for the Hispanic and Latino community: